ahammer/DogPuter/README.md

 2. Connect a joystick via USB or GPIO
 3. Connect a display via HDMI
 4. Connect speakers or headphones for audio output

-## Note on Video Playback

-The current implementation displays channel names when the joystick is moved.
-To implement actual video playback, you would need to integrate a video playback library compatible with Pygame, such as OpenCV or MoviePy.

 ## License